notthetup/blog/_posts/2014-01-18-gingerale.md

 ![IMG_20140118_112205](../images/2014/01/IMG_20140118_112205.jpg)

-8\.
-When I have achieved your target carbonation, I add juice of a quarter lemon per bottle.
+8. When I have achieved your target carbonation, I add juice of a quarter lemon per bottle.
 This reduces the fermentation and also adds a nice flavour.
 You're now ready to enjoy the gingerale.

 Airtight bottles with gingerale sitting in the fridge can still  ferment and carbonate.
 So do check if it's not overly pressurised every few days if you're leaving the gingerale in the fridge for a long time.
 You can have broken glass bottles due to over-pressurisation.

-Try it out and let me know how it goes..
+Try it out and let me know how it goes.
 And if you find a hack or improvement be sure to leave a comment below!

 [0]: http://en.wikipedia.org/wiki/Kefir